Discover Card debt management plan (DMP).

 They work with the agencies to provide credit counseling, budgeting, and money management education to the customer.
 After this thorough evaluation, Discover will partner with the credit counseling agency to create a debt management plan (DMP) that is tailored to the individuals unique financial situation.
 They will also provide debt reduction services and guidance to the individual in an effort to get them back on the right track.
-Read more on credit counseling agencies.
+Read more on free credit counseling agencies.

 While Discover Card reframes from endorsing any specific CCCA, you can review those that you think are best and enter into a program with them.
 Offices are located in all states and tens of thousands of people use their services every year.
 Some of the agencies may even provide free advice to income qualified families.